 Can you help make the Bat Project a success by volunteering locally?
 Find out about the opportunities near you by visiting the Local Organisations page.

-Volunteers can also sign up for the AQA Unit Award Scheme, a nationally recognised accreditation covering a variety of subjects.
+Volunteers can also sign up for a nationally recognised accreditation covering a variety of subjects.
 Read more about the AQA accreditation scheme here.

 The success of this project relies on people across Devon getting involved.
 You can make a real difference by volunteering to help with a variety of activities such as;